Atlanta Falcons coaches and scouts are in Indianapolis this weekend with their sights on at least five prospects at the NFL scouting combine.

 Invitees will interview with team officials, take part in testing and physical drills -- including the 40-yard dash, vertical jump and three-cone drills -- designed to evaluate a player’s agility and quickness.

 Teams will use examine the players in order to make their draft selections.
-The Falcons hold the 31st overall pick in April’s NFL Draft in Philadelphia.
+The Falcons hold the 26th overall pick in April’s NFL Draft in Arlington, Texas.

-In its 35-year history, the combine has had its share of record moments.
+In is three decades, the combine has had its share of record moments.
 Here are the feats of note:

 Stephen Paea, a defensive tackle at Oregon State, performed 49 reps at 225 pounds during the 2011 combine.
 He was a second-round pick by the Chicago Bears.